chof747/fototools/README.md

 docker build -t fotomaintainance:latest .
 ```

+or us the available `update.sh` script in the main directory

 ### Preparation of host environment

 - Add share on NAS containing folders to be mounted on a mountpoint